 What do you need to sew bags?
 Just a sewing machine and pretty fabric? or not?
-If you make bags as a hobby or it is your whole career – By the time you have made the first few bags, you would have come to know that sewing bags is addictive.
+If you make bags as a hobby or it is your whole career – By the time you have made the first few bags, you would have come to know that sewing bags is awesome and habit forming.
 And that the right material and hardware play very important roles with almost equal importance in making your bag beautiful and functionally appropriate.

 Here are the most important bag materials as a list.
 Equipped with these bag making materials you are sure to continue making many many beautiful bags.